American Samoa: World War I and the 1918 influenza pandemic

 In 1918, during the final stages of World War I, the Great Influenza epidemic had taken its toll, spreading rapidly from country to country.
-American Samoa became one of the only places in the world (the others being New Caledonia and Marajó island in Brazil) to have proactively prevented any deaths during the pandemic through the quick response from Governor John Martin Poyer after hearing news reports of the outbreak on the radio and requesting quarantine ships from the U.S. mainland.
+American Samoa became one of the few places in the world (the others being New Caledonia and Marajó island in Brazil) to have proactively prevented any deaths during the pandemic through the quick response from Governor John Martin Poyer after hearing news reports of the outbreak on the radio and requesting quarantine ships from the U.S. mainland.
 The result of Poyer's quick actions earned him the Navy Cross from the U.S. Navy.
 With this distinction, American Samoans regarded Poyer as their hero for what he had done to prevent the deadly disease.
 The neighboring New Zealand territory at the time, Western Samoa, suffered the most of all Pacific islands, with 90% of the population infected; 30% of adult men, 22% of adult women and 10% of children died.
 Poyer offered assistance to help his New Zealand counterparts but was refused by the administrator of Western Samoa, Robert Logan, who became outraged after witnessing the number of quarantine ships surrounding American Samoa.
 Angered by this, Logan cut off communications with his American counterparts.